 Step 2: Install the PostgreSQL Package

-Next, we’ll download and install the PostgreSQL package.
-This download will also include utilities that would help us better use PostgreSQL.
+Next, we’ll download and install the PostgreSQL default package.
+This download will also include utilities that will help us better use PostgreSQL.
+Here, we will install the default version of PostgreSQL database server available with Ubuntu 22.04.

-Use the following command to download the postgresql-contrib package:
+Use the following apt command to download the postgresql-contrib package:

 sudo apt install postgresql postgresql-contrib